Not sure what language to use to refer to the LGBTQ+ community, or how to define a key term?

 Pan

-Refers to a person whose romantic and/or sexual attraction towards others is not limited by sex or gender.
+Refers to a person whose attraction towards others doesn’t regard sex or gender.
+Stonewall includes pan within its umbrella term ‘bi’ (see above).

 Passing